SavannaMarie/SavannaMarie/README.md

 ### Hi there, I'm Savanna - aka [SavannaMarie]
 ## I'm a Mother and a student at CodeUp

-- 🔭
+- 🔭 I am attending CodeUp in San Antonio TX
 - 🌱 I’m currently learning front end development!
-- 👯 I’m looking to collaborate with other content creators
+- 👯 I’m looking to collaborate with other creators
-- 🥅 2021 Goals:
+- ⚙️ I use daily: `.js`, `.html`, `.css`
-- ⚡ Fun fact:
+- 🥅 2021 Goals: Transition into a developer career

-### Connect with me:
+- ⚡ Fun fact: I am a huge LOTR fan
 <br />

 ### Languages and Tools: